zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 2. On the **Azure Cosmos** **DB** blade, enter the following:

-    - **ID**: Enter "best-for-you-db-SUFFIX," where SUFFIX is your Microsoft alias, initials, or another value to ensure the name is unique (indicated by a green check mark).
+    - **Account Name**: Enter "best-for-you-db-SUFFIX," where SUFFIX is your Microsoft alias, initials, or another value to ensure the name is unique (indicated by a green check mark).

     - **API:** Select **MongoDB**.